tristanremy/mirage/README.md

 # README
-A simple theme for VS Code
+A Mirage blue theme with pastel tones for Visual Studio Code